 Switzerland comes alive during the winter season, particularly in the weeks running up to Christmas.
-Beautiful markets spring up across the country, town centres shimmer with fairy lights and even historic buildings join in the festive spirit.
+Beautiful markets spring up across the country, town centers shimmer with fairy lights and even historic buildings join in the festive spirit.
 Here are 10 things for you to do on your trip to Switzerland, that’ll make this a Christmas to remember.

 1- Ice skate